 Bob’s Compensation Claim for an Injury at Work

-Bob attended the scene of an accident where the driver had lost control of his vehicle and his car ended up in a ditch.
-Bob suffered injuries during the course of rescuing the driver.
+Bob suffered an injury at work when he attended the scene of an accident.
+A driver had lost control of his vehicle and his car ended up in a ditch.
+Bob was injured as he rescued the driver.

 In October 2009, Bob was a serving police officer.
 He attended the scene of a road traffic accident after a driver had been negligent and lost control of his vehicle.
 The car ended up in a ditch with the unconscious driver trapped inside.
 The initial call to the police indicated that the vehicle was on fire.
 Bob scrambled down to the ditch to get to the vehicle then he slipped and suffered injury to his elbow.
 Despite his own accident Bob rescued the car occupant.
 Afterwards he could not drive so a colleague drove him away from the scene.

 He initially thought that the injury was all just in the course of his duties.
-Unfortunately Bob did not recover quickly from his injury.
-Eventually he spoke to Barratts Solicitors in January 2010.
+Unfortunately Bob did not recover quickly from his injury so he spoke to Barratts Solicitors in January 2010.